-Where pre-inspection evidence identifies possible safeguarding issues or poor management practice by the provider, inspectors should seek guidance from their sector AD and a safeguarding officer from the safeguarding lead officer team.
+Where pre-inspection evidence identifies possible safeguarding issues or poor management practice by the provider, Estyn inspectors should seek guidance from their sector Assistant Directorand a safeguarding officer from the safeguarding lead officer team.
 Where an issue is considered reportable, Estyn's safeguarding policy must be applied.
+CIW inspectors should consult their team managers in the first instance or senior leaders if team managers aren't available.